 How do I avoid this pitfall?
 If you or someone you know is contemplating the pros and cons of a reverse mortgage or already has a reverse mortgage, keep this requirement in mind so that the certification requirements are complied with.

-If you find yourself in a situation wherein you have already defaulted on the reverse mortgage and you are looking for a way out of foreclosure, contact our Florida foreclosure defense lawyer for a free consultation to see how we may be able to help you.
+If you find yourself in a situation wherein you have already defaulted on the reverse mortgage and you are looking for a way out of foreclosure, contact our foreclosure attorney for a free consultation to see how we may be able to help you.
 Loan Lawyers has helped over 7,000 South Florida homeowners and consumers with their debt problems, we have saved over 3,000 homes from foreclosure, eliminated more than $100 million dollars in mortgage principal and consumer debt, and recovered over $25 million dollars on behalf of our clients due to bank, loan servicer, and debt collector violations.
-Give our Fort Lauderdale foreclosure defense lawyer a call today.
+Give our foreclosure defense lawyer a call today.